Frequently Asked Questions

 How many classes can I take?

-• Please check with your high school counselor.
+• Please check with the high school counselor.

 Can my parents or someone else call to get information on my behalf?